jain-prasang3010/url-shortener/README.md

 ## 🛠 Tech Stack

 - **Backend:** FastAPI (Python)
-- **Database:** SQLite / SQLAlchemy
+- **Database:** SQLite (SQLAlchemy ORM)
 - **Server:** Uvicorn
-- **Other:** Pydantic for validation
+- **Validation:** Pydantic

 ---

 ## ⚙️ How It Works

 1. User sends a long URL via API
-2. System generates a unique short ID
+2. System generates a unique short code (or uses custom code)
-3. Mapping is stored in the database
+3. URL mapping is stored in the database
 4. When short URL is accessed → redirects to original URL
+5. Click count is tracked for analytics

 ---